SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

     make[1]: *** [CMakeFiles/PCRE.dir/all] Error 2
     make: *** [all] Error 2

 This happens during the SWIG build.
-We can work around this issue by installing our own version of SWIG and set USE_SYSTEM_SWIG to ON or by adding the following flags to the CMake configure command and run it in a *clean* directory:
+We can work around this issue by forcing CMake to use clang.
+Add the following flags to the CMake configure command and run it in a *clean* directory:

 ::

     cmake -DCMAKE_CXX_COMPILER:STRING=/usr/bin/clang++ -DCMAKE_C_COMPILER:STRING=/usr/bin/clang path/to/SimpleElastix/SuperBuild

-This just sets the compiler to the one in "/usr/bin".

 Ruby build fails on Mac OS X
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~